Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 It’s 11 in the morning, and she has neither eaten breakfast nor gotten dressed.

-Please note that it’s clearest to avoid subject contractions when using the present perfect tense with the negative, at least in American English.
+Note that it’s clearer to avoid subject contractions when using the present perfect tense with the negative, at least in American English.

 I’ve not seen the Eiffel Tower.